akaashnidhiss/DelhiMetroApp/README.md

 The proposed project is an effort to append convenience and flexibility to National/International tourists and everyday Delhiites by providing essential information related to the Delhi Metro System, the cheapest and easiest mode of transport around Delhi.
 It has been designed with a very user centric approach, with many functionalities that keep user-friendliness in mind.

 ## FUNCTIONALITIES:
 -Allows the user to enter the metro station they begin their journey from and the station they wish to arrive at.
-The application will output the shortest route tobe taken to reach the destination within the shortest time frame possible.
+The application will output the shortest route tobe taken to reach the destination within the shortest time frame possible. <br>
 -Shows all the stations the user has to pass through, including stations where they have to switch between metro lines at.
 The colours of each line are also shown in the GUI to increase user-friendliness.
 -Displays the total time and cost that would be required for the journey.
 -A route map of the Delhi Metro system can be accessed on the clicking of the ‘route map’ tab.
 This tab will display all the lines on the delhi metro system, highlighting the route that the user has to take for their journey.
 This map is geocoded, and hence the positioning of the stations are a small scale replica of the actual delhi metro system.